 Veteran business owners agree with the lone dissenter.
 Judge Reyna wrote that “[t]he plain language of the 2006 Veterans Act unambiguously requires VA contracting officers to conduct a Rule of Two analysis in every acquisition and does not exempt task or delivery orders under the [FSS] from this imperative.”
 He further argued that “[t]he statutory provision at issue could not be clearer.
 It provides that contracting officers ‘shall award contracts’ on the basis of restricted competition whenever the contracting officer has a reasonable expectation that the Rule of Two will be satisfied.”

 Kingdomware appealed the Federal Circuit decision to the SCOTUS and Veteran business owners hoped a positive Supreme Court decision would finally prioritize Veterans and provide clear direction to the VA on how to interpret that VA Act.
-Now however, that resolution may not come and Veteran business owners will be left with the Federal Circuit Court decision upholding the VA's polices, practices and procedures.
+Now, however, that resolution may not come and Veteran business owners will be left with the Federal Circuit Court decision upholding the VA's policies, practices and procedures.

 Need the help of an Appellate Law or Government Contracting attorney?
 Contact us today and get your questions answered!